0x5a17ed/plainfields/README.md

   No curly braces, no complex nesting.
 Friendly to read and write by humans
 - **📏 Compact**
   Minimal syntax overhead, no deep nesting to navigate
-- **🔄 Boolean toggles**
+- **🔄 Convenient boolean toggles**
   Use `^feature` to enable, `!feature` to disable
 - **📋 Lists and maps**
   Simple syntax for collections: `tags=red;green;blue` `font=family:Arial;size:12`
 - **⚡ Event-based parser**
   Efficient parsing and serialization with a streaming parser API
 - **🔨 Fluent builder API**
-  Programmatically create plainfields strings
+  Programmatically create kaval strings
 - **🧩 Zero dependencies**
   Just pure Go standard library, no `reflect` used